JeSuisUneLicorne/Connect4-Play/readme.md

 **About**

+This project is the coursework for the Web Applications class in Constance at the HTWG.
+It is developed by (Daniel Özyurt)[https://github.com/dan8510] and (Julian Zimmermann)[https://github.com/JeSuisUneLicorne] in fall 2021.

 ---

-Coursework for our Web Applications class of fall 2021.

 **Screenshots**